titzer/wizard-engine/doc/Tracing.md

 # Basic Tracing

 There are several basic tracing utilities built into Wizard that allow users to gain insight into the behavior of both the engine and the program it is executing.
-More advanced tracing and analysis is supported via [monitors](./Monitors.md).
+More advanced instrumentation and analysis is supported via [monitors](./Monitors.md).

 ### Tracing Wizard